flipmcf/CasterPak/Readme.md

 This is totally in development and doesn't have a python setup yet.
 Please contribute.

 1. download / clone this repo

 2. install a python virtual environment for it:

    `python3 -m venv .`

 3. install python dependencies

    `./bin/pip install flask tinydb`

 4. configure this application

    `cp config_example.ini config.ini`

    `vi config.ini`

-5. run the application
+5. run the application (development and testing)

    `./bin/python -m flask run`

-Of course, this is running a development flask instance, you should configure a real wsgi server to host this flask application in a production environment.
-Not sure?
-Use nginx and gunicorn.
-Google it.
-Tons of tutorials
+6. configure gunicorn

+   `vi gunicorn.conf.py`

+7. run the application (production)

+   `./bin/python -m gunicorn `

+   It's up to the user to setup a web proxy with nginx or any other webserver.
+See documentation here https://flask.palletsprojects.com/en/2.1.x/deploying/uwsgi/

+8. setup a systemd service. see the example casterpak.service unit file and see systemd documentation.

-Setting up the cleanup task
+### Setting up the cache cleanup task

 What caching server is complete without deleting old stuff?